kerilp/coding-quiz-challenge/README.md

 # Coding Quiz

-## Homework 04: Portfolio Assignment

-Create a coding quiz that dynamically cycles through questions and saves scores.
+A coding quiz game that tests users on their coding knowledge by dynamically cycling through questions and allowing users to save their scores.

 ## Links